consoledotdev/home/content/reviews/neovim-best-code-editor-ide-for-developers.md

 Not only is VS Code a good editor you can run locally, it's also available as in the browser with [GitHub Codespaces](https://github.com/features/codespaces) or [Gitpod](https://www.gitpod.io).
+VS Coded running locally can also connect to remote servers or Codespaces instances.
 This is a major advantage of using web technologies in Electron because they can then support most VS Code plugins, themes, and settings sync.
 It can even download dotfiles to configure the workspace.
 This makes it really easy to create multiple, isolated environments